AirdroperUA/AirOS-docs/content/usage/advanced/index.md

 {{ easy_image(src="network-test-local", width=350) }}

-The Internet Speed Test allows measuring the latency and upload and download speeds between BlueOS and its internet connection (if one is available).
+The Internet Speed Test allows measuring the latency and upload and download speeds between AirOS and its internet connection (if one is available).

 {{ easy_image(src="network-test-internet", width=350) }}